JWW87/CentralAuth-Docs/docs/developer/configuration.md

 CentralAuth provides an OpenID Connect discovery endpoint that contains all the necessary OAuth 2.0 configuration details at `https://centralauth.com/.well-known/openid-configuration`.
 This endpoint returns a JSON document with all the OAuth 2.0 endpoints, supported scopes, response types, and other configuration details needed for authentication.
 Most OAuth 2.0 libraries support automatic configuration using the discovery URL.
 Simply provide the discovery URL to your OAuth library, and it will automatically fetch and configure the necessary endpoints.

 :::tip
-If you are using a [custom domain](/admin/dashboard/organization/settings#custom-domains), replace `centralauth.com` in the `authorization_endpoint` with your custom domain.
+If you are using a [custom domain](/admin/dashboard/organization/settings#custom-domains) or CentralAuth subdomain, replace `centralauth.com` in the `authorization_endpoint` with your custom domain or subdomain.
 :::

 ## Native app